 The realistic broadcast style is unique to to sim racing, but it also highlights why iRacing might lag behind other eSports when it comes to breaking into the mainstream and bringing in big money.
 "You can't have League of Legends' products or DOTA's products in real life," Vincent tells me.
 "I can't go to a football stadium and actually watch people doing real-life League of Legends.
 But I can buy a ticket and go to a speedway, or a club race, or Formula One."

-Vincent thinks that eSports needs to become mainstream enough to live on "regular" television before enough people will accept watching a virtual race rather than, or as well as at least, a real one.
+Vincent thinks that eSports needs to become mainstream enough to live on "regular" television before enough people will accept watching a virtual race rather than—or at least as well as—a real one.
 So while he's confident that eSports will be widely broadcast on mainstream sports television within the next five years, he believes that sim racing is about another ten years away from the same status.

-It's lack of opportunity that's the reason for iRacing to exist at all.
-Racing for real is highly expensive, not to mention dangerous, so for the Average Joe to get close to the action, sim racing is the easiest option available to most.
-It's certainly the closest I'll ever get to racing around in a sports car costing the best part of half a million dollars.
+It's lack of opportunity—that's the reason for iRacing to exist at all.
+Racing for real is highly expensive, not to mention dangerous, so for the Average Joe to get close to the action, sim racing is the easiest option available.
+It's certainly the closest I'll ever get to racing around in a sports car costing the better part of half a million dollars.
 Even DeJong only gets that "seat of the pants feel" on race weekends, making iRacing another place, or space, where he gets a shot at being in the spotlight.
 And if it can thrill him, having done it all with his own body on the line, imagine what it'll do for you.